FelTavoni/machine-learning/AirQuality/READMe.md

 In this [link](https://archive.ics.uci.edu/ml/datasets/Air+Quality), you can locate the dataset that was used.
 We also made a jupyter notebook available with the same text below for a better comprehension around the topic.

+ATT: Data was edited.
+Some numbers were strings like '2,9', which made pandas unable to convert to '2.8' float.

 ## 💻 Predictive Models